 Training Area 6A is open to all recreationists, but no rifles may be used.
 All other weapons including muzzleloaders and shotguns with slugs are allowed for hunting.

-All weapons including crossbows (except pistols and revolvers in accordance with Fort Drum Regulation 420-3 Paragraph 7(f) and archery equipment) transported in the passenger compartment of a vehicle must be unloaded and cased, or unloaded and in the closed trunk of a motor vehicle.
+All weapons including bows and crossbows (except pistols and revolvers in accordance with Fort Drum Regulation 420-3 Paragraph 7(f)) transported in the passenger compartment of a vehicle must be unloaded and cased, or unloaded and in the closed trunk of a motor vehicle.
 If parked on a public highway but hunting on Fort Drum, this regulation still applies.

 * An unloaded firearm is a firearm without ammunition in the chamber and/or magazine, if the magazine is in the firearm.